lenaschimmel/sc2rf/README.md

 This program can search genome sequences of SARS-CoV-2 for potential recombinants - new virus lineages that have (partial) genes from more than one parent lineage.

 # Is it already usable?
-**This is a very young project, stared on March 5th, 2022.
+**This is a very young project, started on March 5th, 2022.
 As such, proceed with care.
 Results may be wrong or misleading, and with every update, anything can still change a lot.**

-Anyway, I'm happy that scientists are already seeing benefits from this tool, and use it to prepare lineage proposals for [cov-lineages/pango-designation](https://github.com/cov-lineages/pango-designation/issues).
+Anyway, I'm happy that scientists are already seeing benefits from this tool and using it to prepare lineage proposals for [cov-lineages/pango-designation](https://github.com/cov-lineages/pango-designation/issues).

 Though I already have a lot of ideas and plans for this (see at the bottom of this document), I'm very open for suggestions and feature requests.
 Please write an [issue](https://github.com/lenaschimmel/sarscov2recombinants/issues), start a [discussion](https://github.com/lenaschimmel/sarscov2recombinants/discussions) or get in touch via [mail](mailto:mail@lenaschimmel.de) or [twitter](https://twitter.com/LenaSchimmel)!